Juniper Creek WMA

 - For purposes other than hunting, dogs are allowed, but must be kept under physical restraint at all times.

-- Wild hog - No size or bag limit.
+- Wild hog and armadillo - No size or bag limit.

 November 22-24, December 24-26, December 31 through January 2, January 17-19 and January 31 through February 2.

-Permit, Stamp and License Requirements - Zone tag, hunting license, management area permit, and deer permit.
+Permit, Stamp and License Requirements - Zone tag, hunting license, management area permit and deer permit (if hunting deer).

 Regulations Unique to Family Hunt -

-- One or 2 youths (under 16 years of age but not younger than 8 years of age), per zone tag, may hunt under the direct supervision of an adult (at least 18 years of age) but the zone tag holder must be present for any youth to hunt.
+- Up to 2 youths (under 16 years of age but not younger than 8 years of age) per zone tag, may hunt under the direct supervision of an adult (at least 18 years of age), but the zone tag holder must be present for any youth to hunt.

 - The zone tag holder may hunt, but only in the presence of at least 1 youth.